archkomm/buildingjson-spec/0.0.1/README.md

 ## 2. File format

-TileJSON manifest files use the JSON format as described in RFC 4627.
+BuildingJSON manifest files use the JSON format as described in RFC 4627.